 The English word praise occurs 248 times in the King James Bible translation.
 Not surprisingly, it shows up most often in the book of Psalms (155+ times).
 Psalm 150, which is only six verses long, repeats the word thirteen times!
 The word worship can be found at least 108 times in the KJV, most notably in the book of Psalms and Revelation, where it is found fifteen times each.

-Now, let us review a definition of the words worship and praise.
-The New Illustrated Webster's Dictionary states that worship is "The act or feeling of adoration or homage; the paying of religious reverence, as in prayer, praise, etc." It can also be "The act or feeling of deference, respect, or honor toward virtue, power, or the like."
+Let us now review a definition of the words worship and praise.
+The New Illustrated Webster's Dictionary states that worship is, "The act or feeling of adoration or homage; the paying of religious reverence, as in prayer, etc." It can also be "The act or feeling of deference, respect, or honor toward virtue, power, or the like."

-Praise, as a verb, means "To express approval and commendation of; applaud, eulogize and to express adoration of; glorify."
-As a noun, the word means "Thanksgiving for blessings conferred; laudation to God; worship expressed in song.
-3. The object, ground, reason, or subject of praise."
+Praise, as a verb, means, "To express approval and commendation of; applaud, eulogize and to express adoration of; glorify."
+As a noun, the word means "Thanksgiving for blessings conferred; laudation to God; worship expressed in song."

 By comparing the two definitions, we can first see that praise is part of our worship of Almighty God.
 We express our approval, thankfulness, and respect for Almighty God by thanking him, especially in song.

-This kind of thankfulness then becomes part of our worship of the Great God.
+This kind of thankfulness then becomes part of our reverence of the Great God.
 In such an act, we show our love through obeying His commandments, living the way of life He has revealed through His written word, the Bible, communicating with Him in prayer, meeting and fellowshipping with other believers, and in offering thanks to Him.

 Worship means to prostrate oneself before God, bow down, humbly beseech, and do obeisance or reverence.
 When we do this, we are demonstrating that compared to God we are as nothing.
-Praise means to revere (with extended hands) God by lauding him and what he stands for through prayer, singing and so on.
+Praise, on the other hand, means to revere (with extended hands) God by lauding him and what he stands for through prayer, singing and so on.